Mohammad-Soban/mlops-pipeline-tutorials/README.md

 #### CREATION OF SRC FOLDER
 - Create a new folder named `src` in the root directory of your project.
 This folder will save all the components of the pipeline.
+- The src folder contains all the python files that are used in the pipeline.
+- Here we will have the following python files
+1. data_ingestion.py
+2. data_preprocessing.py
+3. feature_engineering.py
+4. model_training.py
+5. model_evaluation.py